Difference Between Renting vs. Owning

 - Renting: Rental properties may come with amenities such as pools, gyms, and communal spaces that might be unaffordable for homeowners to install and maintain individually.
 However, rental units might offer less space than a home you can buy.

-- Owning: Homeowners can own larger spaces and private amenities like a backyard or garage.
+- Owning: Homeowners can own larger spaces and private amenities like a backyard or metal garage.
 However, these come with additional maintenance responsibilities.

 8. Long-Term Goals